 - Click to unmute your microphone and allow participants to hear you.

 Leave or end conversations

 To leave a conversation, click Leave in your audio controls or close your file tab tab.

 If you haven't spoken in a while, a modal will appear asking if you're still there.
 If there is no response, your audio connection will end.
 The conversation ends once the last person leaves.

 Anyone with access to a file can use audio.
 To remove someone from an audio conversation or restrict someone's ability to join one, you can do so by removing their file permissions.
 Adjust file permissions →

 Share your feedback

 Got feedback?
 We'd love to hear from you!
 If you have feedback on how the audio feature can be improved, let us know.
 You can also click in your audio controls and then Share your feedback.

 Organizations have the option to disable audio.
-To disable audio, have your organization admin reach out to our support team to request this.
+To disable audio, organization admins can turn off audio in the admin settings.